 Sometimes, toddler aggression is influenced by environmental factors like disturbed family dynamics, parental characteristics and home atmosphere.

 You can forgive such behaviour because a young child can only show frustration by hitting objects or people around him.

 But the problem arises when even after you create a conducive environment for him, he continues to show aggression.
-That’s when parents need to set a compassionate limit and address the issue seriously.
+That’s when parents need to set a compassionate limit and address the issue of how to handle an aggressive child seriously.

 You have to also strike a balance between honouring your child’s desires and letting him know that shoving, pushing and hitting are not acceptable.
 At the same time you will also have to show him different ways to express himself.

-As a parent you have to work on two things at a time — being firm and being kind.
+When answering the question “how to handle an aggressive child”, as a parent, you have to work on two things at a time — being firm and being kind.
 You can begin by explaining that hands are not meant for hitting.
 You can even use the word ‘gentle’ to mean that hands must be used softly.

 Once you have set the limits and firmly shared your expectations, you can respond with a few emphatic phrases.
 This will honour their feelings.
 So you can tell them that you know that they are upset about being refused a toy.
 But using force is not the solution to get their way.

 There are many other ways that can help your toddler control his aggressive behaviour.